The Little Giant: A Story of the Madagascar Hissing Cockroach

 A safer method is to place the insect on its back and cover it with a Petri dish.
 The animal instinctively pushes against the glass, making observation easier (Photo.3).

-Like other insects, its body is divided into head (caput), thorax, and abdomen (urosoma), and is dorsoventrally flattened.
-The exoskeleton is tough yet flexible, made of chitin — a polymer of N-acetylglucosamine produced by the hypodermis.
-It protects, shapes, and provides attachment points for muscles.
+Like other insects, its body is divided into head (caput), thorax, and abdomen (urosoma) and is flattened from top to bottom.
+The exoskeleton is tough yet flexible, made of chitin, a polymer of N-acetylglucosamine produced by the hypodermis.
+It protects, shapes, and serves as an attachment point for muscles.

-The head forms during embryonic development through the fusion of five segments.
-The compound eyes are small, consistent with nocturnal behavior.
-Sensory input is primarily received through long, mobile antennae, which are modified appendages — as are the parts of the chewing mouthparts.
-Insects may exhibit different head orientations, such as prognathous, orthognathous, or hypognathous [5].
+The head develops during embryonic stages through the fusion of five segments.
+The compound eyes are small, reflecting nocturnal habits.
+Sensory input mainly comes from long, mobile antennae, which are modified appendages, as are parts of the chewing mouthparts.
+Insects can have different head orientations such as prognathous, orthognathous, or hypognathous [5].

 The hissing cockroach’s head is hypognathous and concealed under the broad pronotum (Photo.4).